 Credit risk is the risk of financial loss to the group if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
 In this industry, it arises principally from the receivables of joint venture re-charges and recuperations of cost.
-For the group, it arises from receivables due from subsidiaries and re-charges to joint venture partners.
+For the group in this financial year, it arises primarily from receivables due from subsidiaries, GST and VAT refunds, prepayments and bonds.